An electric current is a flow of electric charge

 Hole

-electron from one atom to the next created
+When an electron from one atom to the next created

 the appearance of a positive charge, called a hole,